Adobe (NASDAQ:ADBE) Updates Q2 2022 Earnings Guidance

-Adobe (NASDAQ:ADBE – Get Rating) updated its second quarter 2022 earnings guidance on Tuesday.
-The company provided EPS guidance of $3.300-$3.300 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.350.
+Adobe (NASDAQ:ADBE – Get Rating) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share guidance of $3.300-$3.300 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.350.
 The company issued revenue guidance of $4.34 billion-$4.34 billion, compared to the consensus revenue estimate of $4.41 billion.

-Several brokerages recently issued reports on ADBE.
-Deutsche Bank Aktiengesellschaft lowered their price target on Adobe from $715.00 to $660.00 and set a buy rating on the stock in a research note on Friday, January 21st.
-Morgan Stanley dropped their target price on Adobe from $736.00 to $652.00 and set an overweight rating for the company in a research report on Friday, December 17th.
-Citigroup cut their target price on Adobe from $611.00 to $455.00 and set a neutral rating on the stock in a research note on Friday.
-Cowen reaffirmed a buy rating and set a $700.00 price objective on shares of Adobe in a research note on Friday, December 17th.
-Finally, Atlantic Securities upgraded shares of Adobe from a neutral rating to an overweight rating and upped their price target for the company from $600.00 to $820.00 in a report on Monday, November 22nd.
-Six analysts have rated the stock with a hold rating and nineteen have issued a buy rating to the company.
-According to MarketBeat, Adobe currently has an average rating of Buy and a consensus target price of $644.83.
+A number of research analysts have recently issued reports on ADBE shares.
+The Goldman Sachs Group decreased their target price on Adobe from $710.00 to $605.00 and set a buy rating on the stock in a research report on Thursday, March 24th.
+BMO Capital Markets began coverage on shares of Adobe in a research report on Wednesday, March 23rd.
+They issued a buy rating and a $535.00 target price on the stock.
+Evercore ISI initiated coverage on shares of Adobe in a research report on Wednesday, March 23rd.
+They set a buy rating and a $650.00 price target for the company.
+Bank of America lowered their price objective on Adobe from $720.00 to $640.00 and set a buy rating on the stock in a report on Friday, December 17th.
+Finally, Argus reduced their target price on Adobe from $764.00 to $575.00 and set a buy rating for the company in a report on Monday.
+Six analysts have rated the stock with a hold rating and nineteen have issued a buy rating to the stock.
+According to MarketBeat, the stock presently has a consensus rating of Buy and an average target price of $592.00.

 Adobe, Inc engages in the provision of digital marketing and media solutions.
 It operates through the following segments: Digital Media, Digital Experience, and Publishing.
 The Digital Media segment offers creative cloud services, which allow members to download and install the latest versions of products, such as Adobe Photoshop, Adobe Illustrator, Adobe Premiere Pro, Adobe Photoshop Lightroom and Adobe InDesign, as well as utilize other tools, such as Adobe Acrobat.